BOTJEFFreal/ToDoList/README.md

 # ToDoApp !

-This is a simple ToDo application build from ACM android dev task.
+This is a simple ToDo application built from the ACM android dev task.
-Firebase support will be added within fewdays other than that it checks all the requirements stated.
+Firebase support will be added within a few days; other than that, it checks all the requirements stated.

 # Screenshots: